dx-zone/python_network_tools/README.md

 ### To Run The Program

 To run the program execute:
+`python3 dnsResolver_a.py`
 `python3 dnsResolver_ns.py`
+`python3 dnsResolver_soa.py`
+`python3 dnsResolver_mx.py`

-The **dnsResolver_ns.py** programm will look for the **domains.txt** file and will execute a DNS querie to resolve the Name Server per each domain listed in the "domains.txt" file.
+The executed script will look for the **domains.txt** file which will execute a DNS querie to resolve the DNS record per each domain listed in the "domains.txt" file.

 ### Author